List of The Cosby Show characters: Theo Huxtable

 Theodore Aloysius "Theo" Huxtable is the middle child and only son of Cliff and Clair Huxtable, and is athletic and obsessed with impressing girls, and obtaining a sports car or motorcycle.
 He is fourteen years old when the series begins.
 In the pilot episode, he is lectured by his father for not applying himself at school ("I brought you in this world, and I'll take you out").
 Also in the early seasons, he was somewhat of a troublemaker, as illustrated through incidents both alluded to and explicitly portrayed in the series, such as letting his best friend's younger sister pierce his ear, resulting in an infected earlobe, but his behavior had improved by the time he left high school.

 A running theme of the early seasons revolved around Theo's academic struggles, especially in his sophomore-year geometry class, taught by Mrs. Westlake (Sonia Braga).
 As the seasons progressed, Theo gradually evolved from being an under-achiever to a successful high school—and college—student (in interviews, Cosby noted a similar change in his real-life son, Ennis).
 While Theo was a student at New York University, it was revealed that he suffered from dyslexia, a learning disability that inspired him to work harder, and as a result overcame it.
-By the final season, Theo was a student teacher, helping other children with dyslexia at a local education center.
+By the final season, Theo had become a volunteer student teacher, helping other children with dyslexia at a local community center.
+He was offered a job in San Francisco, but turned it down in favor of attending graduate school and continuing his volunteer work.
 In the show's final episode, he graduated from New York University with a degree in psychology.